 Determine the names of input and output nodes

-Skip this step if you are able to determine the names of the input and output nodes from the provider of your model or the training code.
+Skip this step if you can determine the names of the input and output nodes from the provider of your model or the training code.
 However, this step also demonstrates how to visualize the computational graph in a neural network model.
-This well help you to understand what will be executed at runtime and how the various transform_graph operations affect the structure of the model in practice.
+This will help you to understand what will be executed at runtime and how the various transform_graph operations affect the structure of the model in practice.

 The simplest way to visualize graphs is to use TensorBoard.
 To install TensorBoard, enter the following on the command line:

 pip3 install tensorboard

 Download resnet_v2_50.pb from here.
 Use the script provided in the TensorFlow source distribution to import model (.pb) files to TensorBoard by entering the following on the command line: